Acer Chromebook 15 CB515-1HT-C2AE Review

 Back in May 2016, Google first announced that it would be updating its Chrome OS to allow for Android Apps Support.
 While the rollout to Chromebook devices has been slow, there are now a healthy number of first and third-party devices that can fully run hundreds of millions of apps available from the Google Play Store, thanks to a lead by Google’s Pixelbook.
 In 2019, Acer returns with a bigger Acer Chromebook 15 CB515-1HT-C2AE that is Google Play Store ready.

 We are reviewing the Acer Chromebook 15 CB515-1HT-C2AE.
-Starting at $285.00 at Amazon , this sleek and lightweight notebook is powered by Google’s Chrome OS operating system.
+This sleek and lightweight notebook is powered by Google’s Chrome OS operating system.

 It picks up from the smaller Acer Chromebooks with Google Play Support, but not its being offered in a bigger, full HD 15-inch touchscreen.
 Aside from the bigger screen, the system comes with Intel’s Celeron N3350 processor, 4GB of RAM, and 32GB of storage.

 Did Acer cut many corners to deliver such a premium design at an affordable price?
 Or, its simple the ultimate Windows-killer we’ve all been waiting for.
 Let’s see!

 More: Best Laptops Under 1000

 Acer Chromebook 15 CB515-1HT-C2AE – Design

 Save for the keycaps and bottom of the device that extend to the single hinge, everything on the Acer Chromebook 15 is cut from a Pure Silver finish.
 Acer created a gorgeous laptop with a clean metallic exterior that is not a fingerprint.
 Its hinge revolves a full 180 degrees, meaning you can lay it flat on a desk and easily share the screen with colleagues.